luka1199/Leaflet.AnimatedSearchBox/README.md

 // from the input field of the searchbox searchbox.offInput(event, handler);

 // Adds a listener function (handler) to a particular DOM event (event)
 // of the button of the searchbox searchbox.onButton(event, handler);

 // Removes a previously added listener function (handler) of a particular DOM event (event)
 // from the button of the searchbox searchbox.offButton(event, handler);

+// Adds a listener function (handler) to a particular DOM event (event)
+// of the drop down list
+searchbox.onDropDown(event, handler);

+// Removes a previously added listener function (handler) of a particular DOM event (event)
+// from the drop down list
+searchbox.offDropDown(event, handler);

 ```